mawkler/modicator.nvim/README.md

 ## Configuration

-Modicator uses the the following highlight groups for each mode, respectively:
+Modicator uses the following highlight groups for each mode, respectively:

 ```txt
 NormalMode